Niagara Peninsula: Transportation

 Niagara Falls, St. Catharines and Grimsby are all connected to the CN railway line.
 Via Rail offers limited daily commuter and weekend service between these three peninsula municipalities and Toronto and many points between.
 Via Rail and Amtrak also offer daily southbound service from Toronto to New York City with stops at the same stations.

-Maritime Infrastructure
+Maritime infrastructure

-Niagara Region also possesses significant maritime shipping infrastructure.
-The region is home to Port Weller, Port Colborne, the Welland Canal and the largest Canadian Great Lakes port in Hamilton.
+The Niagara Region also possesses significant maritime shipping infrastructure.
+The region is home to Port Weller, Port Colborne, the Welland Canal, and the largest Canadian Great Lakes port, in Hamilton.